mparticle-integrations/mparticle-apple-integration-radar/README.md

 ### Adding the integration

-1. Add the kit dependency to your app's Podfile or Cartfile:
+1. Add the kit dependency via SPM or to your app's Podfile or Cartfile:

     ```
-    pod 'mParticle-Radar', '~> 8.0.2'
+    pod 'mParticle-Radar', '~> 8.0'
     ```

     OR

     ```
-    github "mparticle-integrations/mparticle-apple-integration-radar" ~> 8.0.2
+    github "mparticle-integrations/mparticle-apple-integration-radar" ~> 8.0
     ```

 2. Follow the mParticle iOS SDK [quick-start](https://github.com/mParticle/mparticle-apple-sdk), then rebuild and launch your app, and verify that you see `"Included kits: { Radar }"` in your Xcode console